 Check if you need a visa before travelling to Thailand.

-The visa requirements are different for many countries; some nationalities do not need visas for a stay less than 30 days, some nationalities can obtain their visas when they arrive at the airport, and some nationalities must obtain a visa in advance.
+The visa requirements are different for many countries; some nationalities do not need visas for a stay of less than 30 days, some nationalities can obtain their visas when they arrive at the airport, and some nationalities must obtain a visa in advance.

 Always check the visa requirements for your country to make sure you are allowed to enter Thailand!

 Pack For Hot, Humid Weather

 The weather in Thailand is hot and humid.
 That’s just a fact when considering Thailand travel tips.

 Unless you are in higher altitudes where the temperature drops a bit, pack plenty of lightweight, breathable warm weather clothes.

 Prepare to Pay with Cash

-Paying with cash is much more convenient than paying with a card in Thailand.
+Paying with cash is much more convenient than paying with a card around Thailand.

 Street markets, local restaurants, and many tourist attractions usually only accept cash as payment, but luckily ATMs are frequent in touristy areas.

-Make sure you alert your bank that you’ll be travelling so they don’t assume your transactions in Thailand are a fraud.
+Make sure you alert your bank that you’ll be travelling so they don’t assume your transactions around Thailand are a fraud.